NLP4/Enhacing-SPECTER-with-some-extensions/README.md

 3. CORD19 + Full_text: This script extends the baseline SPECTER model to include additional data from the full text of the scientific papers in the CORD-19 corpus, aiming to improve the quality of the generated document embeddings.

-4. CORD19 + date: This script includes the implementation of the temporal paper classification strategy.
+4. CORD19 + Date: This script includes the implementation of the temporal paper classification strategy.
 The idea is to assign higher weights to more recent papers in the document embedding generation process, providing a temporal dimension to the representations.

 You can run each script independently